hdamker/project-administration/campaigns/release-info/docs/README.md

 1. Test with a small set of repos first using `INCLUDE`
 2. Change `MODE` to `apply` in the workflow
 3. Run the workflow
-4. PRs will be created on branch `bulk/release-info-sync`
+4. PRs will be created with dated titles (e.g., `[bulk] Sync Release Information section (2025-10-28-001)`)
 5. Verify PRs in target repositories

 **Apply mode behavior:**
-- Detects existing PRs and analyzes commit history
+- Detects newest existing PR by base title for comparison
-- Compares changes against PR branch (not main)
+- Compares changes against newest PR branch (or main if no PR)
-- Skips repos where codeowners have modified the PR
-- Commits changes to stable branch `bulk/release-info-sync`
+- Commits changes to unique branch with run ID
-- Uses `--force-with-lease` for safe updates
-- Creates/updates PR via `gh` CLI
+- Always creates new PR when changes are detected
+- Multiple PRs may exist; codeowners close old ones after review
 - Generates `results.md` and `results.jsonl` artifacts with PR URLs

 ## Configuration